 Try offering your pet a treat or chew toy instead.
 It'll be hard for them to do all that excessive barking when they're chowing down on something they enjoy.
 And don't forget that dogs are pack animals.
 Surround your dog with other dogs and they very well may start behaving better.

-If you can’t reduce your pet’s unwanted behaviors through these techniques, you can always consider getting your dog a bark collar.
+If you can't reduce your pet's unwanted behaviors through these techniques, you can always consider getting your dog a bark collar.
 Some bark collars can be a great safe solution the would reinforce when is a good time to bark and when is an inappropriate time.
 Be sure to read the reviews and safety ratings before using a bark collar.

 See Our "Calm Down Buddy" CBD Tincture